This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

+- the practice is likely to substantially lessen competition.
 If the practice is carried on for a reasonable time only in order to facilitate entry of a new supplier or a new product into the market, the Tribunal will not prohibit the practice.

 Tied selling is the practice of requiring or inducing a customer to buy a product as a condition of supplying the customer with another product.
 The Tribunal will not prohibit this practice unless the conditions referred to above relating to exclusive dealing are met.
 However, even if such conditions are met, no order will be issued if the Tribunal finds that the practice is reasonable, having regard to the technological relationship between the products.